pcp-mis-selling

 04 What will it cost me?

-We operate on a No Win, No Fee basis.
+We operate on a No Win, No Fee* basis.
 Our fees are recovered on the compensation awarded listed in the table below.
+This means that if your claim is successful, you will be charged a fee of between 15-30%, this based on the level of compensation awarded.
 If your claim is unsuccessful, there are no fees to pay.

 Compensation Awarded: % of Fee Charged Maximum Total Fee